tbgh011/kepler/README.md

 - Projects — save and reload all processing settings to a named .kproj file; separate image and project folders remembered between sessions
 - Preview rotation with batch sync and export
 - Batch processing with animation export (WebP/GIF)
-- **Planetary de-rotation** — co-add multiple sharpened stacks captured over 20–30 minutes with full IAU-2018 geometry and JPL Horizons ephemeris, supporting Jupiter (CM II), Saturn (CM III), and Mars (CM I)
+- **Planetary de-rotation** — co-add multiple sharpened stacks captured over 20–30 minutes using true oblate-ellipsoid geometry, IAU-2018 pole orientation and JPL Horizons ephemeris, supporting Jupiter (CM II), Saturn (CM III), and Mars (CM I)
+- **Image Measurement** — a WinJUPOS-style wireframe (limb, equator, grid, and Saturn's rings) fitted to every frame with F11 or by hand.
+It measures the disc centre, size and the pole's orientation on your sensor, so images need no pre-rotation and drift between frames is corrected

 ## Download
 See the [Releases page](https://github.com/tbgh011/kepler/releases) to download the latest version.